LuxSemper/SEXBOT.JS/README.md

 # CUM
  Sexiest sex mod for Discod sex chats.
-Running sunder.cc sexy hacks for extra cum.
+Running omada.pw backdoor for extra cum.
 Rest in piss and cum, all non-sex users.